IBM/queryPattern/README.md

 Now we need to implement the query logic in the transactions of the smart contract.
 These transactions will be invoked by the Node.js SDK to execute our queries.

-1. Using VSCode, open the [papercontract.js](./papercontract.js) file found in this pattern repo
+1. Using VSCode, open the [papercontract.js](./papercontract.js) file found in this pattern repo.
-2. Replace the contents of [contract/lib/papercontract.js](./contract/lib/papercontract.js) with the new [papercontract.js](./papercontract.js)
+2. Replace the contents of [contract/lib/papercontract.js](./contract/lib/papercontract.js) with the new [papercontract.js](./papercontract.js).

 This updated contract already has the query logic added.
 Let's take a look at the transactions that were added.